VictorKhuraijam/Pet-Store/ReadMe.md

 # 🐾 RoyaleRex - eCommerce Pet Store 🛒

   An  eCommerce platform for pet essentials, built with the **MERN Stack** (MongoDB, Express.js, React.js, Node.js).
 RoyaleRex makes shopping for your furry friends easy, seamless, and delightful!
+  Front end is deployed on vercel and backend is deployed on render(has one minute delay to start server if there is no activity)

 <img src="https://pet-store-d7dr.vercel.app/assets/logo-WbDdCb1l.png" alt="RoyaleRex Banner" width="200" />